Manage AI Visibility Tracking

 Step 7: Configure Key Items

-Select the product features and capabilities you want to track mentions of across all AI conversations.
+Select the product features you want to track mentions of across AI conversations.

-- Add new Key Items if needed for this specific configuration
+- Add new items if needed for this configuration

 - "Real-time reporting dashboard"